Skip to content

 The City of Asheville, NC, in January 2022 settled a Judicial Watch federal civil rights lawsuit after agreeing to remove all racially discriminatory provisions in a city-funded scholarship program.
 Additionally, the city also agreed to remove racially discriminatory eligibility provisions in a related program that provides grants to educators.

 In May 2022, Judicial Watch won a court battle against California’s gender quota law for corporate boards.
 The verdict came after a 28-day trial.
-The verdict followed a similar ruling in Judicial Watch’s favor in April finding California’s diversity mandate for corporate boards unconstitutional.
+The verdict followed a similar ruling in Judicial Watch’s favor in April finding California’s race, ethnicity and LGBT quotas or corporate boards unconstitutional.

 ###